Remember back in 2010 when the Gap tried to swap out its classic logo for something new and the social world launched into massive, angry protest?

 Who cares about bloggers?

-Statistics from Technorati’s 2011 State of the Blogosphere Report show that consumers trust traditional media 46% less than they did five years ago.
+Statistics from Technorati’s State of the Blogosphere Report show that consumers trust traditional media 46% less than they did five years ago.
 35% believe blogs are taken more seriously as sources of information, and 19% believe blogs are written better than traditional media sources.
+And it isn’t just about hawking the best Bluetooth earbuds or selfie sticks…

 If that warm and fuzzy feeling isn’t doesn’t demonstrate the powerful influence of fashion bloggers, the raw numbers do.
 Below is a rough look at average monthly traffic for the 6 partner blogs that the Gap selected for Styld.by.